learn-co-students/ruby-music-library-cli-v-000/README.md

-# Ruby Music Library

-## Overview
-You're going to be implementing a Music Library domain composed of 3 main models, `Song`, `Artist`, and `Genre`.
-The models will relate to each other and collaborate heavily.
-Additionally, you're going to be extracting some common functionality out of those models and into a module, `Concerns::Findable`, which you'll then mix back into the models.
+acting some common functionality out of those models and into a module, `Concerns::Findable`, which you'll then mix back into the models.
 You'll then build a collaborating object, `MusicImporter`, that can parse a directory of MP3 files and use the extracted filenames to create instances of `Song`, `Artist`, and `Genre` objects.
 Finally, you'll build a CLI in `bin/musiclibrary` that is powered by a `MusicLibraryController` to provide a simple CLI that lets a user browse the library of MP3s imported by song, artist, and genre.

 This is a complex lab with many parts, so go slowly.
 Take time to understand what you're building holistically before starting.
 Read this entire README before jumping in.
 As you go from spec to spec, we recommend doing them in numbered order.